brightblueray/packer-demo/README.md

 terraform apply -auto-approve

 ## Cleanup
-aws ec2 terminate-instances --instance-ids $EC_INSTANCE_ID
+aws ec2 terminate-instances --instance-ids $EC2_INSTANCE_ID
 aws ec2 delete-security-group --group-id $AWS_DEFAULT_SG

 # Scenario 2 - Use a Golden Image in a Workflow
+Make a VCS change to prod and trigger a build.
+- The responsibility has been seperated

+# Scenario 3 -
+TFC and HCP Packer
+Scale and Governance